 More specifically, the provision (Item G in Section 2.8) requires companies to attest that they have not used any open source code licensed or distributed under copyleft open source licenses in a way that would “materially restrict” their ability to protect intellectual property.
 The clause ostensibly exists to protect venture capitalists from investing in an organization that may:

-- Be forced to open source their product’s codebase because it uses an open source library with a copyleft license
+- Be forced to open source their product’s codebase because it uses copyleft-licensed components in a manner that would require source code disclosure

 - Face legal exposure because it’s not meeting open source licensing requirements